wso2/docs-is/en/docs/samples/oidc-token-encryption-sample.md

 ----

 You have successfully set up token encryption and the sample Playground application.
-You can now try out one of the grant type flows to recieve an encrypted ID token and decrypt it.
+You can now try out one of the grant type flows to receive an encrypted ID token and decrypt it.

 - [Authorization grant flow](#try-authorization-grant-flow)
 - [Implicit grant flow](#try-implicit-grant-flow)